mmorearty/tsserver-example/README.md

 Note that when you try it yourself with `./run.sh`, you will see that each response is preceded by a `Content-Length:` header, followed by `\r\n\r\n`.

-In response to the `"open"` command, these two events come back:
+In response to the `"open"` command, these two events come back (note, these are `"type": "event"`, not `"type": "response"` -- there is no actual response to the `"open"` command):

 ```json
 {